Dandiya Raas: Competitive Garba-Raas

+Raas All-Stars

 Raas All-Stars (RAS) is the national organization under which the collegiate Garba-Raas competitions and teams function.
 RAS was established in 2009.
 They are responsible for certifying eligible competitions and hosting the national championship at the end of each season.

-The structure of RAS competitions
+Structure

 The competition season for Garba-Raas takes place at the beginning of each calendar year (January to April).
 In order to compete under the RAS organization, teams must submit applications to the certified competitions, known as Bid Competitions, by a set deadline.
 The application commonly includes an audition video of the team displaying a dance to three songs.
 Eight teams are then selected and invited to compete by the board of each individual competition.
 Each competition awards the top three teams, 1st, 2nd, and 3rd place with 4 bid points, 2 bid points, and 1 bid point, respectively.
 The 8 teams with the highest cumulative bid point total are invited to the national RAS competition.

-Judging of RAS competitions
+Judging

 Garba-Raas performances are judged on three elements: Artistic Elements, Choreography and Execution.
 Bid competitions are required to have at minimum five judges (two Choreography, two Execution and one Artistic Element) but ideally have more than one judge per category, with the highest number of judges being nine per panel (three per category).
 All three elements are judged on their respective "WOW" factors (term coined by the rubric), and team captains receive comments on their team's performances from the judges after every team has competed and been ranked.

 During the competition itself, there are strict guidelines the judges must follow: "During the show, the judges will sit separately to avoid any discussion of performances.
 This means that judges from the same category cannot sit next to each other.
 (For example, choreography and execution may be next to each other, but two choreography judges must be sitting separately.)
 The judges will also avoid any use of electronic devices, such as cell phones or laptops.
 During competing performances, the judges will score teams using the Raas All-Stars judging rubric.
 The judges may consider writing any qualitative notes on scratch paper for use in deliberation."
 Judging rubrics for all RAS Bid Competitions are created and curated by the Executive Board of Raas All-Stars.
 All three rubrics are standardized each year so that judging criteria across all competitions and teams are consistent.